 5. What to wear in Tulum

-- As mentioned above, Tulum has a very chill vibe.
+As mentioned above, Tulum has a very chill vibe.
 I wore bikinis and cover-ups with flip-flops most days and flowy sundresses most evenings.
 Daytime attire is super casual with most people wearing not much more than their swimsuits.
-This is one place you can pack very little and be fine.
-I suggest packing several bathing suits and a few cover-ups with a handful of dresses.

-- Update: I’ve added an entirely new post just on this subject.
+Update: I’ve added an entirely new post that is focused solely on this subject.
 Check out this comprehensive list of what to wear in Tulum.
 I’ve got you covered from day to night and every activity in between.

 6. Beware of seaweed on Tulum’s beaches

-- If you’re wondering about the best time to visit Tulum to avoid the seaweed, check out my post all about the best time to visit Tulum to avoid the seaweed in 2023.
+If you’re wondering about the best time to visit Tulum to avoid the seaweed, check out my post dedicated to the best time to visit Tulum to avoid the seaweed in 2023.
 It is getting more and more challenging to avoid the seaweed, but some months are worse than others.